kkarlielee/banking_customer_segmentation_risk_classification/README.md

 The purpose of this project is to:

-* Customer Segmentation: Cluster customers into different groups
+* Customer Segmentation: Cluster customers into different groups.
+(K Means Clustering)
-* Risk Classification: Build a Logistics Regression model to predict a risk rating score to each loan.
+* Risk Classification: Build a model to classify loans.
+(Logistics Regression)